NYCFC wins MLS Cup, beating Portland Timbers in shootout

 The Timbers won an MLS Cup in 2015 and went to the final in 2018 but fell to Atlanta.

-Portland saw the return of Dairon Asprilla, who was suspended for the match against RSL because of a late red card in the victory over the Rapids.
-Timbers playmaker Sebastian Blanco, who sustained a hamstring injury against the Rapids and didn’t play against RSL, also returned to the starting lineup.
-Blanco has seven goals and seven assists this.
+”It feels cruel, it feels sour, it feels difficult to accept.
+Before we learn something from it, we need to feel and understand the emotions that we’re going to have after this match, not to achieve what was our goal, to lift the trophy at home,” Timbers coach Giovanni Savarese said. ”We couldn’t have thought about more beautiful situation for us than lifting that trophy.
+So the first thing is manage our emotions and come to the realization that it happened this way.
+The game can be cruel.”

 The game was chippy at the start, with a brief skirmish breaking out in the 25th minute.
-Players also had do endure rather nasty weather conditions, with temperatures in the 40s, steady rain and gusty winds.
+Players also had to endure rather nasty weather conditions with temperatures in the 40s, steady rain and gusty winds.

 Castellanos scored on a header off a free kick from Maxi Moralez in the 40th minute, giving NYCFC the early lead.
-The goal celebration was marred when it appeared that one of that New York’s Jesus Medina was struck by an object thrown by a fan.
+The goal celebration was marred when it appeared that New York’s Jesus Medina was struck by an object thrown by a fan.

 It was the first set-piece goal that the Timbers had allowed in 20 games.

-Mora had another chance on a header off a cross in the 97th minute but it sailed well over the net.

-He finally broke through in the final minute of four-minutes of stoppage time.
-It was the latest goal ever scored in regulation in an MS Cup.
+Mora finally broke through in the final moments of four-minutes of stoppage time.
+It was the latest goal ever scored in regulation in an MLS Cup.

 But the goal was controversial.
-NYCFC players argued that it should be disallowed, claiming that Maxime Chanot was fouled by Portland’s Larry Mabiala in the run-up to the goal.
+NYCFC players argued that it should be disallowed, claiming that Maxime Chanot was fouled by Portland’s Larrys Mabiala in the run-up.
+In the end,

+”The first half was a little bit difficult, because New York tried to control the ball, control the game.
+They found a way to score on us, and made it more difficult on us,” Portland’s Diego Chara said. ”In the second half, we found a way to tie the game.
+I think after that it was different for us, getting confidence, playing with the ball, and we created a lot of opportunities.”

 Valeri came in as a sub in the 89th minute as speculation about the 35-year-old forward’s retirement swirls.